 Adaptive voltage clamp

-Adaptive voltage clamp…or ‘online Vx estimation’ allows voltage protocols individually optimized for each cell’s electrical properties.
-The system will automatically perform Boltzmann fits online for each cell to estimate the cell-specific voltage needed to activate half of the receptor population or the voltage that keeps half of the cells in an inactivated state.
+Adaptive voltage clamp, also called ‘online Vx estimation’ allows voltage protocols to be individually optimized for each cell’s electrical properties.
+By automatically performing Boltzmann fits online for each cell, the system estimates the cell-specific voltage needed to activate half of the receptor population or the voltage that keeps half of the cells in an inactivated state.

-Adaptive Voltage Protocols give a lot tighter screening data, as demonstrated in this application report and this poster by Charles River Laboratories.
+A lot tighter screening data can be obtained with adaptive voltage protocols.
+This is demonstrated in the application report and the poster by Charles River Laboratories.

 Individually estimated Vhalf is attractive to increase the precision of pharmacological data.
 Vhalf is located on the steepest part of the activation curve.
 Even slight cell-to-cell variance will significantly impact the elicited current and, thus, the pharmacologically relevant response.